adrian-pino/benchmarking-computing-devices/README.md

 Follow these steps to set up your project environment:

-1. Create a virtual environment named "xgain" using `venv`:
+1. Create a virtual environment named "venv-xgain" using `venv`:

     ```bash
     python3 -m venv venv-xgain